jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The era of mass-production is over.
 But politicians went along with Darth Blockbuster's antagonism.

 Unable to evolve, our society kept mass-producing the past and using ever more dark majic to prevent people from noticing.
-Thus, to improve education, we put up more colleges.
-To speed up transportation, we sold more cars.
-To make people "happy," we built more suburban homes.
-The Woodstock 1969 lifestyle went global to keep Industrial Age production lines pumping out their one size fits all products.
+Thus, to improve education, we put up more prestigious colleges.
+To speed up transportation, we sold more luxury cars.
+To make people "happy," we built more glamorous suburban homes.
+The Woodstock 1969 lifestyle put on a veneer of luxury while going global to keep Industrial Age production lines busy enough to keep in business..

 ![suburbs](/img\diagrams\suburbs.jpg)
 _Guess where these pictures were taken.
 You can't!
 Mass-production brought mass-uniformity that's very unusual in our history, and in Nature._

 If we saw a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder, "why are these biologies here?".
 Likewise, when we see the same modes of transportation, working hours, houses in Boston and Phoenix, we should see something is out of place.
-Different geographies, demographics, and weather have various problems and thus give custom biologies.
-It should create custom cyborgologies too.
+Different geographies, demographics, and weather give different problems and thus give custom biologies.
+So, it should also create custom cyborgologies too.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

 If you're asking how our cyborgologies should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-I do think an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Calgary lifestyles.
+I am sure an archeologist digging us up would have a heck of time telling the difference between Miami and Toronto, or San Diego and Calgary lifestyles.
 We have none of the splendid diversity of life in Nature, the ancient world, or Middle-Earth.
-This is a subtle hint of the beautiful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit.
+(This is a subtle hint of the beautiful place we'll build in the era of mass-collaboration and enjoy in the lands of perpetual profit.)

-And that's why we're unhappy.
+The Western world's mass uniformity is why we're unhappy.
 We're forced to live a generic lifestyle, unfree to adapt our housing, work schedules, transportation methods, food supply, etc. to the problems of our environment.
-We're as unhappy as a camel being forced to live in the Amazon.
+We're as unhappy as a camel would be if forced to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
 That's why despite disagreeing on everything else, our politicians have agreed to keep borrowing more money.
 They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
 Unable to adapt is also why regular people owe so much money.